StarTalk

 Program Overview

-Upon successful completion of the program, students will potentially earn 2 semesters of language credits at Appalachian State University by reaching Novice Mid/High proficiency in all modes of communication (interpersonal, interpretive, and presentational) and achieving the five goal areas of the World-Readiness Standards (communication, cultures, connections, comparisons, and communities).
+Upon successful completion of the program, students will earn 3 semesters of language credits at App State by reaching Novice Mid/High proficiency in all modes of communication (interpersonal, interpretive, and presentational) and achieving the five goal areas of the World-Readiness Standards (communication, cultures, connections, comparisons, and communities).

 startalk1